eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 `independent`: two ops are `independent` if there is no path from one to the other.
 We can only pack independent ops into a SIMD vector, since they are executed concurrently, so one cannot use the other's output in any way.

 `adjacent memory operations`: two memory operations that have a provable offset of exactly `sizeof(type)`.
-Two loads or two stores that are adjacent can thus potentially be packed into a single vector load or store.
+Two loads or two stores that are adjacent can thus potentially be packed into a single vector load or store (we can avoid using gather and scatter operations that make everything much more complicated).

 `pack`: an `n-tuple` `[s1, ..., sn]`, where `s1, ..., sn` are `independent` and `isomorphic`.

 `pair`: is a `pack` of size two.

 `PackSet`: a set of `packs`.

+Note: `isomorphism` and `independence` are necessary conditions for SLP vectorization.
+They are useful to make "local" decisions about individual nodes in their graph-neighbourhood.
+However, they are not sufficient to ensure that there are no cycles.
+We will discuss this in more details later.

 At this point, we **pack pairs** of memory operations that are `adjacent`, `isomorphic` and `independent`.
 This is the initial `PackSet`.